ecbaum/ugpm/README.md

 The paths to the raw IMU data, sampling times and output destination are set in `config.yaml`.

+It has the same dependencies and installations as below but is run as

+	./app/frame_integration

+from `ugpm/build/` and has the same options as `ugpm_demo`.

+Default option is modified.
+Length of the integration window is set to 0.2 by default since it designed to be integrated between video frames.
+Length of chucks or quantum is set to -1.
+Jacobian cannot be called.

+Right now, measurement covariance is set in code in `frame_integration.cpp, line 164-165` and not loaded in yaml file.
+A markdown file explaining conversions between random walk and variance is provided as `noise_conversion.md`.
 #
 author: le.gentil.cedric@gmail.com (Cedric)